SN 2022jox: An extraordinarily ordinary Type II SN with Flash Spectroscopy: Introduction

 \section{Introduction}

 Core collapse supernovae (CCSNe) are the result of the deaths of the most massive stars ( $>$ 8 M$_{\odot}$).
 In particular, those stars exploding with a large fraction of their hydrogen envelope still intact are classified as Type II events \citep[see][for detailed reviews]{2017hsn..book..239A,2017hsn..book..195G,2017suex.book.....B} and have been confirmed to come from red supergiant (RSG) progenitor stars via Hubble Space Telescope imaging \citep{2015PASA...32...16S,2015IAUGA..2256013V}.
-These SNe are often subdivided by optical lightcurve behavior, Type II-P plateau in brightness as the recombination front moves through the hydrogen envelope $\sim$ 2--3 months after maximum, while Type II-L show an almost linear decline from peak, although as the sample size increases there is evidence of a continuous class of objects \citep{Valenti16,2021ApJ...913...55H}.
+These SNe are often subdivided into type IIP and type IIL subclasses by optical light curve behavior.
+Type IIP SNe show plateau features as the recombination front moves through the hydrogen envelope $\sim$ 2--3 months after maximum, while Type IIL show an almost linear decline from peak, although as the sample size increases there is evidence of a continuous class of objects \citep{Valenti16,2021ApJ...913...55H}.

 Over the last decade, early spectroscopic observations of Type II SNe in the hours to days after explosion have revealed narrow, high ionization emission (``flash") features of elements such as hydrogen, helium, carbon, oxygen, and nitrogen located in a dense and confined shell around the SN which is a direct result of the mass loss from the progenitor \citep{GalYam2014,2014A&A...564A..30G,DaviesDessart19}.
 These lines often have Lorentzian profiles due to electron scattering, with wings extending out to 1500 - 2000 km s$^{-1}$, and can develop narrow P-Cygni absorption from any cool, dense material along the observer's line of sight.
 The physical characteristics of the CSM such as the density, temperature, and composition determine the ionization species and line profiles seen, making early spectroscopy a powerful tool for understanding the transition between evolved massive star and SN.